-Welcome to the Catavino travel home page!
 Since arriving on Spanish shores, back in 2005, our curiosity has allowed us to explore just about every corner, crag and crevice of the Iberian peninsular (Iberia = Spain and Portugal), during which time we’ve written hundreds of articles about our discoveries and gained a wealth of knowledge about Spanish and Portuguese culture and cuisine.

 The idea of this page is to help you find the tidbits that most interests you, and hopefully, be inspired to embark on your own Iberian adventures.
 As well as linking to some of our favourite travel posts from the past (by ourselves and our expert team of contributors), we also aim to bring you “foodies’ guides” to all the best cities and regions in Spain and Portugal, with tips on combining sightseeing and culture with more epicurean visits… to tapas bars, restaurants, xampanyerias, cerveserias, vineyards, wineries and much more.
-Plus we also intend to highlight the most interesting gastro-related activities, tours and wine tasting experiences that we feel our readers will appreciate.
+Plus, we also intend to highlight the most interesting gastro-related activities, tours and wine tasting experiences that we feel our readers will appreciate.
 Buen viaje!

-Spain is where we call home.
-A diverse country, with not one national identity but many: 99% (if not all!) of Basques, Catalans and Galicians, just for starters, would quiver from defining themselves as strictly ‘Spanish’, despite the outside world lumping them in that very category.
+Spain is a diverse country, with not one national identity but many: 99% (if not all!) of Basques, Catalans and Galicians, just for starters, would quiver from defining themselves as strictly ‘Spanish’, despite the outside world lumping them in that very category.
 And it’s not just the people who are different.
 The land is varied too, from the wet lush woodlands of the North to the craggy shores of the Costa Brava, the dry interior plains and coastal mountain ranges.
 No doubt its this mix of peoples and geography that makes for such a rich and varied travel experience and manifests itself too in the different cultures and cuisines one encounters along the way.
-Great cities, like Madrid, Barcelona, Granada and Seville, idyllic islands like Majorca and Ibiza, friendly people – no matter whether they’re speaking Castilian, Catalan, Basque or Valenciano – and amazing cuisine, from tapas and paella to Iberian hams and artisan cheeses.
+Great cities, like Madrid, Barcelona, Granada and Seville, idyllic islands like Mallorca and Ibiza, friendly people – no matter whether they’re speaking Castilian, Catalan, Basque or Valenciano – and amazing cuisine, from tapas and paella to Iberian hams and artisan cheeses.
 Did we mention that we like the wine here too?

 All previously published articles tagged with Spain.